-Source: HKEX; stock classification is according to Global Industry Classification Standard (GICS) obtained from Bloomberg
+Source: HKEX; stock classification is according to Global Industry Classification Standard (GICS) obtained from Bloomberg or Thomson Reuters.

-While the majority share of Northbound trading in the large-cap SSE 180 stocks was contributed by Financial stocks, considerable share of Northbound trading in the mid-cap SSE 380 stocks was contributed by Industrial and Information Technology (IT) stocks.
-Consumer stocks contributed a significant share of Northbound trading in the large-cap SSE 180 stocks and even more so in the mid-cap SSE 380 stocks.
-Notably, Northbound trading and holding in the mid-cap SSE 380 stocks were relatively more diversified by industry than in the large-cap SSE 180 stocks (albeit without financial stocks).
+While the majority share of Northbound trading in the large-cap SSE 180 stocks was contributed by Financial stocks, considerable share of Northbound trading in the mid-cap SSE 380 stocks was contributed by Industrial stocks.
+Consumer stocks contributed a significant share of Northbound trading in the large-cap SSE 180 stocks while the share of consumer stocks and IT stocks in Northbound trading in the mid-cap SSE 380 stocks showed an increasing trend.
+Apparently, although the mid-cap SSE 380 stocks had no financial stocks, IT stocks, Material stocks and Health Care stocks in the indices could attract relatively more diversified investment by industry than in the large-cap SSE 180 stocks.
 (See Figures 7 and 8.)

 Figure 7.
-Shanghai Connect - Distribution of Northbound trading value and investor holding value by industry sector for SSE 180 Index constituents (Nov 2014 - Aug 2016)
+Shanghai Connect - Distribution of Northbound trading value and investor holding value by industry sector for SSE 180 Index constituents (Nov 2014 - Dec 2016)